Vherich/restaurant_app/README.md

 # README

-Ruby on Rails app for restaurants to put in their menu and orders for tracking and management.
+Ruby on Rails app for restaurants to put in their menu and orders for management.